 The 941,168 confirmed IHS-access Medicaid enrollees identified in the 2023 CMS–IHS Data Match—and the $6.4–$6.6 billion in associated expenditures modeled through PMPY rates—represent the culmination of this work and the best-verified figures currently available in Indian health financing.
 These figures now anchor a new generation of analyses that are more rigorous and defensible than prior survey-based estimates, with the scope caveat that they cover IHS-registered enrollees and modeled expenditures, not the full AI/AN Medicaid population or summed claims.

+With the development of the CMS–IHS data linkage and related improvements in federal data systems, it becomes possible to analyze Indian health financing using verified administrative data rather than indirect survey proxies.
+This shift enables a more precise examination of how Medicaid interacts with the Indian health system.
+The institutional history traced in this paper has a Tribal-side counterpart that predates TTAG by nearly a decade.
+The concept of co-owned information systems, developed by Northwest Tribes through NPAIHB and ATNI by 1995, articulated the data governance framework that federal policy eventually moved toward.
+That history is documented in Supplement III, which follows this paper.
+The next paper builds on this data infrastructure to analyze one of the least understood features of that interaction: the 100% FMAP provision and its effect on the distribution of financing responsibility between states and the federal government.